Luxume (Luxury Commune)

 Importance of Socializing

 The best conversations happen randomly.
 They are very hard to plan for.
-You need to create space for them, and then they happen.
+You need to create space for them, and then they just happen.
 The problem I am trying to solve is that society in USA is making it such that the only time socializing can occur is when planned.
 This requires significant logistical overhead and often doesn't line up with when you are physiologically feeling open and ready to socialize.
-Everyone knows what it is like to be put against listening to their body and following through on their dinner plans they made 2 wks ago.
+Everyone knows what it is like to be stuck between listening to their body and following through on their dinner plans they made 2 wks ago not knowing there would be a fire at work.
 The solution to this is to allow for opportunistic socialization.
-Meaning that there is a place to go to socialize with others that
+Meaning that there is a place to go to socialize with others that requires no planning or logistics to setup.
+Currently that isn't feasible because:

 Misc Convos